REGULATIONS FOR EUROHOCKEY CLUB COMPETITIONS (OUTDOORS)

-11.6 As of the 2016-2017 season, the EHF requires that all participating athletes in EHL complete an anti-doping education program as part of hockey’s commitment to anti-doping.
+The EHF requires that all participating athletes in EHL complete an anti-doping education program as part of hockey’s commitment to anti-doping.
 All participants must complete the WADA ALPHA course or a NADO course and the certificates and the list of players who have completed the course must be sent by the National Association to the EHF.
 The deadline date for submitting the certificates to the EHF is the same date as that for submitting the team entry list.
 Please note that the failure of any player(s) to complete an education programme will result in a sanction for the National Association and the player(s) not being allowed to participate until they have submitted the form.

 12 Advertising on Umpires/Officials Uniforms and team kit